Who are the men that pick for scraps amongst the ruins at the end of history?

 Yeah.

-You know, and weirdly, that one had not got as much attention as some of my other clips here.
+You know, and weirdly, that one did not got as much attention as some of our other clips here.

-I don't know if it's being, if it's the online, got online safety acted in some way or just, you know, taken down to the algorithm because of, you know, obvious violence.
+I don't know if it's the online safety act in some way or just, you know, taking them down from the algorithm because of, you know, obvious violence.

-But yeah, so this is the footage I then got of this, where again, during this arrest in Midway, there was this little girl who ended up getting basically hit in the face by the officers, obviously accidentally when they were moved away.
+But yeah, so this is the footage I then got of this, where again, during this arrest in Midway, there was this little girl who ended up getting basically hit in the face by officers, obviously accidentally, when they were moved away.

-And at the other side of the road, so just basically back behind me, a bunch of the guys who were obviously who were in Balclavas, you know, tried to rush towards the police because obviously like, hey, you know, our friend's getting arrested and seemingly, seemingly assaulted by the police.
+And at the other side of the road, so just basically back behind me, a bunch of the guys who were obviously, who were in Balaclavas, you know, tried to rush towards the police because obviously like, hey, you know, our friend's getting arrested and seemingly, seemingly assaulted by the police.

-So during that, when one of the guys was being held back by the officers, his arm got broken.
+So during that, when one of the guys was being held back by the officers, his arm got broken immediately.

-It was, there is, there is, I believe there are some images of it online, but it was pretty like, it was not a nice.
+It was there is there is I believe there are some images of it online, but it was pretty like it was not a night nice Right.

 It was obviously broken.